ONDER1E/ptrk/README.md

 Features
 --------
-- Auto-adds the next five prayers: Zuhr, Asr, Maghrib, Isha, Fajr (unorthodox order so you can see the next day’s Fajr).
+- Auto-adds the next five prayers after fajr is completed: Zuhr, Asr, Maghrib, Isha, Fajr (unorthodox order so you can see the next day’s Fajr).
 - Provides an “Iterate” task to force-add the next prayer sequence for planning future days.
 - Keeps track of completed Fajr tasks in a non-volatile `.dat` file.
 - Runs as a daemon, periodically checking for completed tasks and updating automatically.
-- Uses Google Tasks API and Aladhan API for prayer timings.
+- Uses Google Tasks API, Google Calendar API and Aladhan API for prayer timings.

 Getting Started
 ---------------